 MCP Integration

 Hugr exposes a Model Context Protocol (MCP) endpoint that enables AI assistants to query and explore the data graph.
-The endpoint uses SSE (Server-Sent Events) transport and is available at /mcp.
+The endpoint uses the Streamable HTTP transport and is available at /mcp.

 Through MCP, AI clients can discover modules, inspect schemas, validate queries, and execute GraphQL — all through structured tool calls rather than free-form prompting.